- About Overview

 Patt Herfindal retired from Blue Shield of California after a 30-year career in leadership positions—from manager of national accounts to vice president of membership for all programs offered by Blue Shield.
 Undergraduate studies in sociology at San Francisco State University and graduate coursework in business management at Golden Gate University underpinned her career.

 Toby Herfindal earned a PharmD degree from UCSF and later a master of public health (MPH) degree from UC Berkeley.
-He joined the UCSF School of Pharmacy faculty in 1969 where he subsequently served as an assistant dean, then associate dean for international pharmacy affairs, and ultimately beginning in 1973 until he retired from UC in 1994—as founding chair of the newly created Division of Clinical Pharmacy (now Department of Clinical Pharmacy).
+He joined the UCSF School of Pharmacy faculty in 1969 where he subsequently served as an assistant dean, then associate dean of international pharmacy affairs, and ultimately beginning in 1973 until he retired from UC in 1994—as founding chair of the newly created Division of Clinical Pharmacy (now Department of Clinical Pharmacy).

 A steady history of envisioning and implementing dramatic transformation in pharmacy practice and education marked Herfindal’s tenure as division chair at a time when the radical concept of the pharmacist as a health care provider and active member of the health care team was taking root nationwide.